justinburks/iopractice/README.md

 ### Module One - "Projects"

-Create a slider gallery that displays 5 div cards at any one time regardless of screen size when the slider is 25% in view animate the div cards to translate horizontally from left to right one by one until they occupy their default positions after the sliders are in place scale all of the divs simultaneosly:
+Create a slider gallery that displays 5 div cards at any one time regardless of screen size.
+When the slider is 25% in view animate the div cards to translate horizontally from left to right one by one until they occupy their default positions.
+After the sliders are in place scale all of the divs simultaneosly:

     Center Div - 1.6 [posOne] | Surrounding Divs - 1.4 [posTwo] | Outer Divs - 1.2 [posThree]